chino/pxr/README.md

 https://github.com/chino/pxwgl-net

 PXR and PXWGL are mostly ported between one another.
 Each one though lives in different architectures (native vs browser), languages (ruby vs js), rendering apis (webgl vs opengl) etc..
 They can serve as an example of the differences between using each language/environment for writing games.
 One of the biggest pain points I found was javascript's lack of operator overloading made physics.js rather ugly in comparrison.

+# Levels

+Currently supports loading and rendering Forsaken levels perfectly.

+There is support for Descent levels as well minus texturing.

+# Pickups

+It supports loading Forsaken level pickup lists.

+The pickups spin in their location just like in Forsaken and can also be collected.

+After a timeout they are added back to their original location.

 # Rendering